jakejs/jake/README.md

 ### File-tasks

-Create a file task by calling `file`.
+Create a file-task by calling `file`.

 File-tasks create a file from one or more other files.
 With a file-task, Jake checks both that the file exists, and also that it is not older than the files specified by any prerequisite tasks.
 File-tasks are particularly useful for compiling something from a tree of source files.